Regular practice isn’t enough—kids need to learn how to improve. Here are 5 ways to encourage deliberate practice to keep doing their best and learn.

 3. Offer instruction

-Similarly, providing instruction helps him learn the technicalities of what he’s trying to learn.
-With writing, we show him how to hold a pen (although he’s stubborn about this part), that he has more control if his hand is located towards the tip, or that he needs to place the pen right above the dotted lines to trace.
+Showing your child how something works helps him learn the technicalities of what he’s trying to learn.
+Let’s say your child is learning how to write.
+Show him how to hold a pen closer to the tip so he has more control.
+Or how he needs to place the pen right above the dotted lines to trace.

 4. Let kids struggle